 Xu Zhen (b.
-1977, Shanghai) has been chosen as the commissioned artist for The Armory Show 2014.
+1977, Shanghai) was chosen as the commissioned artist for The Armory Show 2014.
 A chameleon of concept," he has built an extensive body of work that includes video, installation, performance, and photography.
 From theatrical merry pranks to quieter works playing on human sensitivity, Xu Zhen has developed a repertoire confronting social-political taboos within the context of contemporary China and beyond.

 I am very honored to be named the The Armory Show 2014 Commissioned Artist.
-The fair offers an strong platform for exchange, and for dialogue around art, the market and its many interrelated institutions and ideas," says Xu Zhen.
+The fair offers an strong platform for exchange, and for dialogue around art, the market and its many interrelated institutions and ideas," said Xu Zhen.

-Armory Focus: China curator Philip Tinari notes that Xu Zhens participation will further activate many crucial questions meant to be raised by Armory Focus: China.
+Armory Focus: China curator Philip Tinari noted that Xu Zhens participation will further activate many crucial questions meant to be raised by Armory Focus: China.
 Throughout his career, Xu Zhen has been at the forefront of critical thinking about the role of art and artists in contemporary China, engaging smartly and humorously with many of the big issues facing cultural production there today.
 It is also particularly thrilling that this years Armory Focus: China coincides with Xu Zhens major mid-career survey exhibition at UCCA in Beijing."

-Noah Horowitz, Executive Director of The Armory Show notes, Over the past decade, Xu Zhen has firmly established himself as one of the most insightful provocateurs of a younger generation of Chinese contemporary artists.
+Noah Horowitz, Executive Director of The Armory Show noted, Over the past decade, Xu Zhen has firmly established himself as one of the most insightful provocateurs of a younger generation of Chinese contemporary artists.
 We are thrilled to collaborate with him as the 2014 Commissioned Artist and through this initiative look forward to extending our fairs legacy as a site for international dialogue and critical debate."

 For more information on Currencys Ideal, click here